leiradel/ddlt/README.md

     * `[0-9]+[Ee][+-]?[0-9]+` as float literals
     * Integer literals can be suffixed with `u`, `ul`, `ull`, `l`, `lu`, `ll`, or `llu`, in either lower and upper case
     * Float literals can be suffixed with `f` or `l`, in either lower and upper case
+    * All numbers can have the decimal separator `'` at any place, except at the beginning of digit sequences or at the end of the literal
   * Strings, including the following [escape sequences](https://en.wikipedia.org/wiki/Escape_sequences_in_C):
     * `\a`, `\b`, `\f`, `\n`, `\r`, `\t`, `\v`, `\\`, `\'`, `\"`, `\?`
     * `\x` followed by at least one hexadecimal digit